TERREMEMBER/znbase/docs/content/v2.0/reference/configuration/yugabyted.md

 ##### --config *config-file*

-The path to the YugabyteDB configuration file.
+The path to the ZNbaseDB configuration file.

 ##### --data_dir *data_directory*

-The directory where YugabyteDB stores data.
+The directory where ZNbaseDB stores data.